kmsholcomb/docs-rackspace/doc/style-guide/index.rst

 consistent technical content for Rackspace customers.

 :ref:`quickstart`
-   Highlights top writing and style guidelines for content contributors
+   Highlights top writing and style guidelines for content contributors.

 :ref:`index-writing-guidelines`
    Provides detailed advice for writing content that is clear, active, direct,